zgeorgin/Balling-Falls/README.md

 # Physics_simulation_cpp

-My study project : Physical simulation based on the Verlet integration in C++ with SDL and OpenMP
+My study project : Physical simulation based on Verlet integration on C++ with SDL and OpenMP